sensorlab/NAOMI/README.md

 Prometheus and Grafana provide system monitoring.

 Developers register workflows with Flyte and monitor the system, while users can trigger workflows, monitor progress, and access models in MLflow.
-For example, in a RAN network, the system can enhance and control network operations through periodic metrics collection and automated retraining, ensuring up-to-date AI/ML solutions.
+For example, in a RAN network, the system can enhance and control network operations through periodic metrics collection and automated retraining, ensuring up-to-date AI/ML assisted solutions.
 This system aims to run autonomously, delivering efficient production AI/ML workflows at the network edge.

 The system is modular and can be adjusted to different use cases and requirements by enabling or disabling system components.